 William J. Proud is the sound designer for Greenbrier Valley Theatre.
 You can often find him walking the streets of Lewisburg, to and from work.
 Though he prefers to be hidden backstage during shows, he has been seen on stage in a few shows such as Jesus Christ Superstar, Member of the Wedding, Moon Over Buffalo, and To Kill a Mockingbird.

-Elizabeth Salisch* is thrilled to be with Greenbrier Valley Theatre this season where she previously stage managed THE IMPORTANCE OF BEING EARNEST, PIPPIN, MOON OVER BUFFALO, THE MARVELOUS WONDERETTES: DREAM ON and TO KILL A MOCKINGBIRD.
+Elizabeth Salisch* is thrilled to be with Greenbrier Valley Theatre this season where she previously stage managed A DAY IN HOLLYWOOD, A NIGHT IN THE UKRAINE, AN ENEMY OF THE PEOPLE, THE IMPORTANCE OF BEING EARNEST, PIPPIN, MOON OVER BUFFALO, THE MARVELOUS WONDERETTES: DREAM ON and TO KILL A MOCKINGBIRD.
 Off-Broadway credits include: THE OEDIPUS CYCLE, NATHAN THE WISE, TWELFTH NIGHT, TARTUFFE and VIEUX CARRE at the Pearl Theatre Company.
 Regional Theatre: THE BUDDY HOLLY STORY and THE WIZARD OF OZ at Theatre by the Sea, SWEET SMELL OF SUCCESS and INTO THE WOODS at TheatreZone, GETTIN’ THE BAND BACK TOGETHER, OUR TOWN and OUTSIDE MULLINGAR at George Street Playhouse.
 Opera: L’ENFANT ET LES SORTILEGES (MSU Opera) and SWEENEY TODD (Tri Cities Opera).
 Educational Theatre: PEACEMAKER, THE NEW KID, IRL, AUSTIN THE UNSTOPPABLE (George Street Playhouse), FLY GUYS AND OTHER STORIES and THE LION, THE WITCH, AND THE WARDROBE (Theatreworks USA).

 Education Director/Associate Artistic Director